Signaturgruppen-A-S/signaturgruppen-broker-documentation/enterprise/workflow-signing.md

 ### Online demo
 We have setup a working online demonstration at [https://brokerdemo-pp.signaturgruppen.dk/workflows](https://brokerdemo-pp.signaturgruppen.dk/workflows), which provides a simple visual representation of the core features of Workflow Signing.
+The demo provides a mixed-usecase toolbox, that allows for the creation of workflows using pre-configured PDFs or uploading your own and allows for adding signatures, see the result and fetch the resulting PAdES.

 ### MitID test identities
-We have setup the demo to utilized MitID PP test identities and setup the demo to use [Signaturgruppen Broker Simulation](https://signaturgruppen-a-s.github.io/signaturgruppen-broker-documentation/enterprise/simulation.html) for easier and faster testing.
+We have setup the demo to utilize MitID PP test identities paired with [Signaturgruppen Broker Simulation](https://signaturgruppen-a-s.github.io/signaturgruppen-broker-documentation/enterprise/simulation.html) for easier and faster testing.

+> Signaturgruppen Simulation is an enterprise feature that enables faster and more streamlined testing with simulated identities, like MitID and MitID Erhverv.
+Works even when MitID or MitID Erhverv is down and is highly recommended for end-2-end testing purposes.

 You can utilize any MitID PP test user, or use the premade users listed here: